Solvay, CDC Climat, Marubeni form energy efficiency JV

-LONDON (Reuters) - Solvay Energy Services, CDC Climat and Japanese trading house Marubeni Corporation (8002.T) have formed a joint venture to finance an energy efficiency project at Solvay’s (SOLB.BR) rare earth processing plant in France, the companies said.
+LONDON, Sept 25 (Reuters) - Solvay Energy Services, CDC Climat and Japanese trading house Marubeni Corporation have formed a joint venture to finance an energy efficiency project at Solvay’s rare earth processing plant in France, the companies said.

 The financial details of the deal were not disclosed.